d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         predicate takes arguments, holes are inserted in their places (see [Holes]).
   Atom completion
-        If point is at a non-callable, `completion-at-point' suggests matching atoms as completion candidates.
+        If point is at a non-callable position, `completion-at-point' suggests matching atoms as completion candidates.

-[Symbol Completion in the Emacs manual] <info:emacs#Symbol Completion>
+[Symbol Completion] <info:emacs#Symbol Completion>

 [Holes] See section Holes